 Students will discover animals that are Local Legends and learn how they can become a hero in the lives of these unique creatures.

-Students will learn what makes Local Legend animals unique and why they need us to be their heroes.
+Students will learn what makes our Local Legends unique and why they need us to be their heroes.

 Students will learn:

-- The value and importance of story-telling for conservation in the past and present
+- To understand the value and importance of story-telling for conservation in the past and present

-- Witness the unique features of Australian animals, take part in interactive experiences in the workshop, attend keeper talks, observe animals interacting within their habitats, and explore the zoo
+- About the unique features of Australian animals, take part in interactive experiences in the workshop, attend keeper talks, observe animals interacting with their habitats, and explore the zoo

-- Learn how to use story-telling to empower people to take care of the fragile connections between animals and their homes
+- How to use story-telling to empower people to take care of the fragile connections between animals and their homes

-- Be inspired to take greater responsibility in saving our native species
+- Ways to take greater responsibility in saving our native species

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.

 Connect and Understand